Brackla: History

 Until 1936, the 900 acre of land occupied east to west by the Bridgend Industrial Estate, Brackla and the Brackla Industrial Estate was farmland.
 In 1936, in view of the increasing likelihood of war with Germany, the British Government decided to build two new Royal Ordnance Factories, including one at Bridgend on the site of what is now Bridgend Industrial Estate.

 To store munitions, they dug eight long shafts under Brackla Hill, connecting it to two new ordnance factories on what is now Brackla Industrial Estate.
 Both facilities were connected to the Great Western Railway South Wales Main Line, with the line to the Brackla facility running along what is now Church Acre.
 At its peak, ROF 53 employed some 40,000 people, and was the biggest single factory in Western Europe.

 After World War II, ROF 53 stopped production at the end of 1945, and closed completely by the end of 1946.
 The land was sold to property developers, with that north of the railway developed for housing.

 Nuclear Bunker

 In the late 1960s, two of the former munitions tunnels were redeveloped by the Ministry of Defence on behalf of the Home Office as a nuclear command bunker for South Wales, designated SRHQ 8.2.
 Brackla became the regional control centre for all of Wales, redesignated RGHQ 8.2.
 Sold in 1996, it has been derelict ever since.

 Governance

 Brackla was the name of the electoral ward, coterminous with the community.
 The ward elected four county councillors to Bridgend County Borough Council.

-Following a local government boundary review, the Brackla ward was divided into four single-member electora wards: Brackla West, Brackla West Central, Brackla East Central, Brackla East and Coychurch Lower.
+Following a local government boundary review, the Brackla ward was divided into four single-member electoral wards: Brackla West, Brackla West Central, Brackla East Central, Brackla East and Coychurch Lower.
 This was effective from the 2022 local elections.

 At the community level, Brackla elects 11 community councillors (and one youth councillor) to Brackla Community Council.